earthly/website/blog/_posts/2022-09-21-face-recog-sys-with-jupyter.md

  - Python
 ---

 The process of building systems to deploy the models that data scientists and machine learning engineers have created is non-trivial.
 This is because other developers and designers are not always available to create the required [APIs](https://aws.amazon.com/what-is/api/) and user interfaces.
 You could decide to learn to use the technologies required for this, but that takes considerable effort and could extend project completion by months.
-Due to this, you may just resort to leaving the models in notebooks on [Github](/blog/ci-comparison) or perhaps discuss the methodology in an article like this.
-What if you could still move ahead?
+Due to this, you may just resort to leaving the models in notebooks on Github.

+But what if you could still move ahead?
 What if you could serve models from your notebooks and build minimal interfaces quickly?

 In this tutorial, you will build a facial recognition system.
 As you implement this, you will learn to use Deepnote to build the logic and Anvil to build the interface, as well as how to link them.
 The process of identifying people's faces in an image or video feed by comparing them to a database of registered faces is known as facial recognition.
 In some cases, it can also be used to identify the faces of other animals.